vindolin/smartscale_mpy/README.md

-### An experiment to rewrite an Arduino project in Micropython
+### An experiment to rewrite one of my Arduino projects in Micropython

 Original project: https://github.com/vindolin/soehnle_scale2mqtt